 Practical issues when going on holiday

-Make sure your insurance policy covers all of your medical conditions.
+Make sure your insurance policy covers all your medical conditions.
+You need to have the right insurance for your individual circumstances – there is no one insurance provider that is the appropriate choice for every individual with a lung condition.
 If you don’t declare relevant medical information to your insurance firm, your policy may not be valid, leaving you facing a huge medical bill if you are taken ill while on holiday.
-The price of an emergency air ambulance from the US east coast could cost up to £45,000 for example.
+For example, it could cost £25,000 if you had a moped accident in Greece, and needed surgery and repatriation to the UK.

 When you’re travelling, keep your travel insurance documents in a safe place, such as your hand luggage.
 On reaching your accommodation, put them in a secure place like the hotel safe.

 The EHIC is not a replacement for travel insurance.
-It will not cover any private medical healthcare or costs, such as being flown back to the UK, or lost or stolen property.
-So you should take out full travel insurance before travelling outside the UK.
+It won’t cover any private medical health care or costs, such as being flown back to the UK, or lost or stolen property.
+So you should take out full travel insurance before travelling.
 Some insurers now insist that you hold an EHIC, and many will waive the excess if you have one.

 You can apply for the EHIC free of charge online.
 Beware of other websites which may charge if you apply through them.

-The European Commission has produced a new app that is a portable guide on how to use the EHIC.
+The European Commission has produced an app that is a portable guide on how to use the EHIC.

-Take a list of your medication and doses with you, and remember to carry your medication in your hand luggage when you are travelling.
+Take a list of your medication and doses with you, and remember to carry your medication in your hand luggage when you’re travelling.
 A doctor’s letter is required if you take liquid medicines exceeding 100 millilitres into an aircraft’s cabin.

 If you’re travelling outside the EU, check with your GP whether your medication can be obtained at your destination and whether there are any restrictions on your medication in your destination country.
-Alternatively, contact the British Embassy in the country you are visiting for further information.
-You can find details on the British Embassy website or by calling 0845 850 2829.
+If you take certain medication you may need to carry a letter from your doctor when you travel.
+Alternatively, contact the British Embassy in the country you’re visiting for further information.
+You can find details at gov.uk/government/world/organisations or by calling 020 7008 1500.

 You will need a letter from your doctor confirming that you need the medication, and you should also keep a list of all the medication you take in case you need to get more during your stay.
 List the proper names - not just the brand names - and keep all medication in its original packaging.
+Also remember to take your repeat prescription with you in case of emergencies such as your medication getting lost.
 You should also keep a written record with you of any other medical condition you have.